 Circumstances resulting in Director Banning

-There is provision under the Corporations Act (Section 206F) for ASIC to disqualify a person from managing a corporation for up to 5 years if the person has been an officer of two or more companies that have entered liquidation within the previous seven years.
-ASIC is required to consider a few things in determining whether or not it should ban a person from acting as a director:
+There is provision under the Corporations Act (Section 206F) to disqualify a person from managing a corporation for up to 5 years if the person has been an officer of two or more companies that have entered liquidation within the previous seven years.
+The regulator is required to consider a few things in determining whether or not it should ban a person from acting as a director: